Huallaga River Boats Collision (2021)

-The Huallaga River Boats Collision was a fatal boat collision that killed 21 in Peru.
+The Huallaga river boats collision was a fatal boat collision that killed 21 in Peru.
 It occurred on August 29, 2021, in the Alto Amazonas Province, west of the Department of Loreto.
 An additional unknown number of people were described as missing.

 Description

 The event occurred in the early morning of August 29 in the Alto Amazonas Province, when a motorized ferry collided with a river boat.
 The boat had approximately 80 people on board.
 Intense morning fog made it difficult to see.

 Petroperú reported that the 80-person boat was called Ayachi, and the motor boat Nauta.
-Ayachi picked up its passengerws at 1:00 a.m. in Santa María to transfer them to Yurimaguas, while Nauta headed for Iquitos.
+Ayachi picked up its passengers at 1:00 a.m. in Santa María to transfer them to Yurimaguas, while Nauta headed for Iquitos.
 Ayachi's passengers belonged to an evangelical congregation called Nueva Jesuralén.

 Rescue

 At the time of the accident, smaller boats of locals came to rescue the survivors.
 A passenger from Ayachi relates:

 "Some grabbed us from behind, desperate.
 We were under the boat.
 We have managed to get out.
 My colleagues don't.
 I have lost my wife and seven-year-old son."

 Rescuers from the Peruvian National Police and the Peruvian Navy went to the scene, where they managed to rescue 50 people alive.
-At the beginning 16 were reported missing.
+At the beginning, 16 were reported missing.